 1000 items found for your search.
 If no results were found please broaden your search.

-Duke had a mostly uneventful week, with a dominating win over Miami representing the team's only game action of the past seven days.
+After a brutal two-loss week, Duke took another dip in the latest AP poll.
 The Blue Zone will be here every Monday at noon until March giving you the biggest takeaways from each poll: